ucldc/ingest_deploy/README.md

 * Log into the <a href="https://registry.cdlib.org/admin/library_collection/collection/">Collection Registry</a> and look up the collection
 * Run `Queue Nuxeo deep harvest` drop-down.
 * You can track the progress through the <a href="https://harvest-stg.cdlib.org/rq/">RQ Dashboard</a>; once the jobs are done, a results report will be posted to the #dsc_harvesting_report channel in Slack.

-Metadata harvesting Notes:

-* If you only need to pick up metadata changes in Nuxeo, skip the deep harvest step.
-* If we only need to pick up parent level metadata, skip the deep harvest step.
-* If we need to pick up metadata changes at the component level (including titles), we need to run deep harvest to regenerate the media.json.

 If you need more control of the process (i.e. to put on a different queue), you can run use the following command syntax on the dsc-blackstar role account: